bconc/spin-study-in-O4b/README.md

 ### Step 4.
 Perform hierarchical Bayesian inference
 To infer the hyperparameter posteriors of the model in Eq.
 4 in https://arxiv.org/pdf/2509.04637.
-The model is mixutre of a Normal distribution, representing the bulk of the population at primary mass $m<\tilde{m}$, and a higher mass spin distribution described via a non-parametric Gaussian process prior.
+The model is mixutre of a Normal distribution, representing the bulk of the population at primary mass $m<\tilde{m}$, and a higher mass spin distribution described via a non-parametric Gaussian process prior:

 $ python run_Xeff_N_GP.py
+this will generate the output "Xeff_N_GP.cdf".

 For the model in Eq.
 6 of  https://arxiv.org/pdf/2509.04637, i.e., a mixture between a Normal and a uniform type the command:

 $ python run_Xeff_N_uniform.py
+this will generate the output "Xeff_N_uniform_independent.cdf".

 for the model in Eq.
 5, use

 $ python run_mixture_gp.py
+this will generate the output "Xeff_mixture_O4.cdf".

+### Step 5.
+Analyze posterior distributions
+Output files are an ArviZ NetCDF file containing posterior samples, diagnostics, and metadata from the NumPyro MCMC run of the specific model.
+They stores the inferred parameter distributions for the population model together with sampler statistics.